 Political theory, women's, gender, and sexuality studies, Asian American studies, African American studies, settler colonial and Indigenous studies

-Affect, ordinary life, biopolitics, aesthetics, new materialisms and vitalisms, the human, ecology and multispecies relations, futurity, intimacy, queer of color critique, settler colonialism, Hawaiʻi
+Affect, ordinary life, biopolitics, aesthetics, new materialisms and vitalisms, the human, ecology, futurity, intimacy, settler colonialism, Hawaiʻi

 I am presently conducting two major research projects.
 The first is a book project based on my dissertation, The Bad Good Life: On the Politics of Impasse.
 It examines how the good life inhibits changes to sociopolitical infrastructures—changes that may be integral to creating a more just, pluralist, and equitable social order.
 More information on this project may be found here.